Hi beautiful friends, and welcome to the first day of August! Where did July go??

 Was this one you had seen before?
 I forgot all about this one, but I just love this subtle color combo.

-Have an amazing weekend and I’ll see ya’ll on Tuesday!
+Have an amazing weekend and I’ll see y’all on Tuesday with this headboard:

 Don’t Miss a Thing!